JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 interested in them as ever.
 But looking towards him now, I saw certain signs and tokens which told me that the Law was beginning to lose its hold on him at last.
-The suspended interest of the situation in which we were now placed was slowly asserting its influence even on HIS unimaginative mind.
+The suspended interest of the situation in which we were now placed was slowly asserting its influence even on _His_ unimaginative mind.
 As for Betteredge, consistency of principle and dignity of conduct had become, in his case, mere empty words.
-He forgot that I was performing a conjuring trick on Mr. Franklin Blake; he forgot that I had upset the house from top to bottom; he forgot that I had not read ROBINSON CRUSOE since I was a child.
+He forgot that I was performing a conjuring trick on Mr. Franklin Blake; he forgot that I had upset the house from top to bottom; he forgot that I had not read _Robinson Crusoe_ since I was a child.
 “For the Lord’s sake, sir,” he whispered to me, “tell us when it will begin to work.”

 “Not before midnight,” I whispered back.
 “Say nothing, and sit still.”